jkfmCZ/Elite_Properties-1/README.md

 A comprehensive real estate application featuring a modern React/TypeScript frontend and robust Node.js/Express backend with MySQL database integration.
 The platform offers an intuitive interface for browsing properties, managing broker dashboards, booking appointments, and includes AI-powered chat assistance.

+> Looking for the scope we’re shipping first?
+See the MVP plan: docs/MVP.md

 ## ✨ Features

 ### Frontend Features